Image

 Full Description

-The Bachelor of Science degree in Aeronautical Systems Engineering Technology prepares graduates to enter careers in the design, installation, manufacturing, testing, evaluation, technical sales and maintenance of aeronautical/aerospace systems.
+The Bachelor of Science degree in Aeronautical Systems Engineering Technology successfully prepares graduates of the future to work in multi-disciplinary teams in aeronautical, systems and other engineering technology fields in ways that positively improve efficiency, reduce waste and increase sustainability.
+The program prepares graduates to enter careers in the design, installation, manufacturing, testing, evaluation, technical sales and maintenance of aeronautical/aerospace systems.
 Students gain technical expertise in engineering materials, statics, strength of materials, applied aerodynamics, applied propulsion and electronics.
 Graduates have strengths in the analysis, applied design, development, implementation and oversight of more advanced aeronautical/aerospace systems and processes.
-Applicants to this program should understand that this is a math-intensive program.

 Students may apply early to the Master of Engineering Technology degree and double count 9 credit hours of graduate courses toward both degree programs.
-See the Combined Bachelor's/Master's Degree Program policy in the University Catalog for more information.
+See the Combined Bachelor's/Master's Degree Program Policy in the University Catalog for more information.
+Students wishing to pursue aerospace engineering at the graduate level must complete additional undergraduate math courses beyond what is required for this program.

 Admissions